 This is a guy that doesn't give up easily on anything.

-And I'm even willing to take a crapshoot With the court system, even if it takes a few months longer, because I think that you know he's fighting for life and death.
+And I'm even willing to take a crapshoot with the court system, even if it takes a few months longer, because I think that, you know, he's fighting for life and death.

-He's not gonna let this issue die.
+He's not going to let this issue die.

-Every negotiation, he's gonna want more money.
+Every negotiation, he's going to want more money.

 I think he declares the national emergency.

-I think it gets shopped, judge shopped to California, it goes up to the Ninth Circuit, gets to the Supreme Court, and I think we win.
+I think it gets shopped, judge-shopped to California, goes up to the Ninth Circuit, gets to the Supreme Court.

 Constitutionally, it is his duty to protect the American people and the Constitution.